01kartic/Figma-Plugin-Template/README.md

-# Figma React + Tailwind + Webpack Starter
+# Figma Plugin React + Tailwind
 This is a template project to help you setup Figma plugin along with React, Tailwind, and Webpack.

 # How to use

-## 1. Clone the project
-You can clone this project or click the use "Use this template button"

-## 2. Create your Figma plugin via Figma
+## 1. Create your Figma plugin via Figma

 Follow [this guide](https://help.figma.com/hc/en-us/articles/360042786733-Create-a-plugin-for-development) to create your Figma plugin.